Marty-L/COSC2626-A1/README.md

 * API Gateway
 * DynamoDB

+## How to create and populate the DB
+Download the Github ZIP file locally and extract the files required to create and populate the DB, stored in `src/main/resources/data/`

+Upload `createPopulateDB.sh`, `2025a1.json` and `login.json` to your AWS Cloudshell CLI .

+Run the script in Cloudshell using:
+* `chmod u+x createPopulateDB.sh`
+* `./createPopulateDB.sh`

+Your DynamoDBs should now be created and populated.
-## How to create the DB and start the Web Application
+## How to create and start the Web app
 Follow Lab2 guide:
 ### Activity 1 - Create EC2 instance
 * Activity 2 - Create Linux VM